survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Conclusion

 Webpack comes with a significant learning curve.
-However, it’s a tool worth learning, given how much time and effort it can saveover the long term.
+However, it’s a tool worth learning, given how much time and effort it can save over the long term.
 To get a better idea how it compares to other tools, check out [the official comparison](https://webpack.js.org/get-started/why-webpack/#comparison).

 Webpack won’t solve everything, however, it does solve the problem of bundling.
 That’s one less worry during development.
 Using *package.json* and webpack alone can take you far.